Probes: BCL6 (3q27) | MYC (8q24) | BCL2 (18q21) | Optional probe: MYC/IgH/CEN8 t(8;14)

 Disease(s): B-cell lymphoma, double-hit lymphoma, triple-hit lymphoma

 This panel differentiates double-hit or triple-hit lymphomas (which have MYC rearrangements together with BCL2 and/or BCL6 rearrangements) from Burkitt lymphoma or diffuse large B-cell lymphoma.
 Double-hit and triple-hit lymphomas are difficult to classify morphologically without aid of cytogenetics/FISH or IHC, and are associated with an aggressive course.
 Testing is indicated when B-cell lymphoma patients experience transformation, relapse, or refractory disease.
-Clients may choose to add MYC/IgH/CEN8 t(8:14) and/or BCL2 breakapart testing to their initial test order.
+MYC rearranges with an immunoglobulin partner in approximately 60% of MYC-rearranged DLBCL/HGBCL of which 75% are MYC/IgH fusion.
+Clients may choose to add MYC/IgH/CEN8 t(8:14) testing to their initial test order.
 MYC/IgH/CEN8 will confirm heavy chain rearrangement when MYC is rearranged.
-BCL2 breakapart allows inclusion of BCL2 rearrangements other than IgH/BCL2 t(14;18).
+In addition, a small subset of lymphomas with MYC rearrangement (4%) may be missed when using the MYC breakapart probe alone, but some of these cases may be detected using the MYC/IgH fusion probe set (PMID: 30523057).

 Clients may want to consider the High-Grade B-Cell Lymphoma Reflex FISH Panel as a cost-effective alternative.